 Head to Kapwing on any device with a browser and click "Start Editing" to enter the Kapwing Studio.
 Here, you have a few options to upload your video.
 You can upload the file from your phone or computer or you can paste a video URL from YouTube, Vimeo, TikTok, and other websites.
 To add a video from Google Drive, simply click "Google Drive," sign in, and select a video.
 You can export videos up to seven minutes long for free!

 Step 2: Add picture

 Once your video preview loads, click the “Upload” button in the toolbar to insert a picture.
-You can drag-and-drop a file to upload it and overlay it on your video, or you can paste the link to an image.
+You can also drag-and-drop a file to upload and overlay it onto your video, or you can paste the link to an image.